-- Mr. Morris.
-Mr. Morris' offer letter also provides that in the event that Mr. Morris' employment is terminated by us without cause, or he resigns for good reason, in each case within three months prior to, or one year following, a change in control of AcelRx, he will be entitled to a lump sum cash payment equal to nine months of Mr. Morris' base salary and health benefits continuation for a period of nine months.
-In order to receive severance benefits, Mr. Morris will need to sign a waiver and release of claims in favor of AcelRx. - Mr. Welch.
-In March 2014, we entered into a separation and consulting agreement with Mr. Welch, which provided for a lump sum cash payment equal to three months of his then current base salary and health benefits continuation for a period of three months.
-In addition, Mr. Welch remained a consultant through a transition period from March 24, 2014, the employment termination date, continuing for three months thereafter.
-In exchange for these severance benefits, Mr. Welch signed a release of claims in favor of AcelRx. - Dr. Palmer.
-Under our offer letter agreement with Dr. Palmer, in the event that her employment is terminated by us without cause, or in a manner that constitutes an involuntary termination, in each case within one year following a change in control (as these terms are defined in the offer letter), she will be entitled to base salary and health benefits continuation for a period of six months.
+Mr. Morris.
+Under our offer letter agreement with Mr. Morris, in the event that Mr. Morris' employment is terminated by us without cause, or he resigns for good reason, in each case within three months prior to, or one year following, a change in control of AcelRx, Mr. Morris will be entitled to a lump sum cash payment equal to nine months of his base salary and health benefits continuation for a period of nine months.
+In order to receive severance benefits, Mr. Morris will need to sign a waiver and release of claims in favor of AcelRx.
+Pursuant to his offer letter, if Mr. Morris is terminated without cause or for good reason within three months before or one year after a change of control, all of his outstanding stock options will become fully vested and exercisable.

+Dr. Palmer.
+Under our offer letter agreement with Dr. Palmer, in the event that Dr. Palmer's employment is terminated by us without cause, or in a manner that constitutes an involuntary termination, in each case within one year following a change in control (as these terms are defined in the offer letter), Dr. Palmer will be entitled to base salary and health benefits continuation for a period of six months.
 In order to receive these severance benefits, she must sign a waiver and release of claims in favor of AcelRx and resign from our Board of Directors if so requested by the Board of Directors.
+Pursuant to her offer letter, if Dr. Palmer is terminated on or within 18 months after a change of control either without cause or due to an "involuntary termination", all of her outstanding stock options will become fully vested and exercisable.
+In February 2016, Dr. Palmer became a participant in our Severance Benefit Plan and she is no longer entitled to the severance benefits that are provided for in her offer letter.